 The Yale Assure Lock SL is operated by batteries that are housed inside of the door.
 This seems to be pretty standard for smart locks, and you can use a 9V battery as a backup underneath the keypad if the standard batteries unexpectedly stop working.

-Overall we are very pleased with our new electronic keyless door lock!
+Overall we are very pleased with our keyless entry door lock!
 It makes getting into the house easier and our kids feel more responsible locking and unlocking the door without support.
 Ideally I wanted a fingerprint door lock, but reviews were mixed on many of those.
 And the model I liked didn’t fit with our storm door.
 Hope this review helps you decide on a keyless door lock for your home!